-Sensitive skin is a frustrating condition to deal with.
-The trick is to use products less often, so your face has time to calm any inflammation or irritation.
-Instead of pure chemical exfoliant, opt for a cleanser with exfoliating properties.
+Having sensitive skin is a frustrating condition to deal with.
+The trick is to use products less often so your face has time to calm any inflammation or irritation.
+Instead of a pure chemical exfoliant, opt for a cleanser with exfoliating properties.
 This one by 111SKIN is designed to stay on the skin for only a short period before being neutralised by water.

 Alpha H Clear Skin Tonic

-If your face is no stranger to breakouts, reach for a product containing salicylic acid.
+If you have acne prone skin, reach for a product containing salicylic acid.
 The only oil-dissolving acid, it will get deep into blocked pores and clean them out.
 Clear Skin Tonic by Alpha H is enriched with chamomile, cucumber, arnica and thyme to calm any inflammation and redness.